PreLoRA: Hybrid Pre-training of Vision Transformers with Full Training and Low-Rank Adapters: Introduction

 \section{Introduction}

-In recent years, the field of machine learning has undergone significant advances in the development and deployment of large models with ever-increasing capacity across diverse domains \cite{lee2020biobert, radford2021learning, openai2023gpt4}.
-The notion of large models has evolved from architectures with millions to those comprising billions of parameters, enabling significant improvement in performance and generalization \cite{kaplan2020scaling}.
-However, the massive parameter count that strengthens model capacity in turn introduces substantial computational and memory bottlenecks, rendering training prohibitively expensive \cite{rajbhandari,thompson2020computational}.
+Recent advances in machine learning have led to the development and deployment of large models across diverse domains \cite{lee2020biobert,radford2021learning,openai2023gpt4}.
+Their ever increasing size from millions to billions of parameters while enabling significant improvement in performance and generalization \cite{kaplan2020scaling}, has introduced substantial computational and memory bottlenecks, rendering training prohibitively expensive \cite{rajbhandari,thompson2020computational}.

-Several parameter-efficient approaches have been explored to reduce the number of trainable parameters while preserving model performance and generalization.
-Adapter methods \cite{houlsby2019parameter} insert small trainable modules into each layer and keep the original parameters frozen.
-While this approach does reduce the number of trainable parameters, it introduces additional inference latency.
-The prefix \cite{li2021prefix} and the prompt tuning \cite{lester2021power} techniques enable lightweight adaptation by optimizing a small set of learnable task-specific vectors that are added to the input sequence or intermediate activations.
-However, these methods often demonstrate limited expressivity when applied to complex tasks \cite{sun2024improving}.
-Recently, Low-Rank Adaptation (LoRA) \cite{Hu2021LoRALA} has gained widespread popularity because it leverages the flexibility of adapter methods with better expressivity than prompt-based methods, while maintaining minimal resource overhead.
-This is achieved by injecting low-rank trainable matrices into existing weight updates without adding any additional layers.
-While prior applications of LoRA have predominantly focused on fine-tuning, its integration into pretraining has the potential to accelerate training, reduce resource demands, and maintain model capacity.
+Parameter-efficient approaches have been explored to reduce trainable parameters while preserving model performance and generalization.
+Adapter methods \cite{houlsby2019parameter} insert small trainable modules into each layer with frozen base weights.
+However, this reduction comes at the cost of increased inference latency.
+Prefix and prompt tuning~\cite{li2021prefix,lester2021power} techniques optimize a small set of learnable task-specific vectors that are added to the input sequence or intermediate activations, but often exhibit limited expressivity when applied to complex tasks \cite{sun2024improving}.
+Low-Rank Adaptation (LoRA) \cite{Hu2021LoRALA} combines the flexibility of adapter methods with better expressivity than prompt-based methods, while maintaining minimal resource overhead by injecting low-rank trainable matrices into existing weight updates without adding any additional layers.
+While predominantly applied to fine-tuning, LoRA's integration into pretraining has the potential to accelerate training, reduce resource demands, and maintain model capacity.

 {font={normalsize}}